tobyhodges/fair-research-software/episodes/08-code-correctness.md

 Let’s move it to a dedicated test folder and rename our `test_code.py` file to `test_eva_analysis.py`.

+You can do it from VS Code or by typing the following commands in the command line terminal:

 ``` bash
 (venv_spacewalks) $ mkdir tests
 (venv_spacewalks) $ mv test_code.py tests/test_eva_analysis.py